gellmr/App472.Solution/README.md

 Restart the website and try loading localhost.

-It will connect, create and seed the database, and access the database as your windows user `Administrator`.
-This is not ideal but works.
+It should connect, create and seed the database, and access the database as your windows user `Administrator`.

 --------------------------------------------------